kalliste/seL4-c89/README.md

 `preconfigured/tools/venv.sh` to create a virtual environment and install these dependencies.

-The repository includes a `.python-version` file for use with [pyenv](https://github.com/pyenv/pyenv).
-To set up the recommended Python version locally:
+The pristine snapshot retains the upstream `.python-version` file at `pristine/.python-version` for use with [pyenv](https://github.com/pyenv/pyenv).
+To set up the recommended Python version locally without writing new files into the repository root:

 ```
-pyenv install $(cat .python-version)  # only required once
+pyenv install $(cat pristine/.python-version)  # only required once
-pyenv local $(cat .python-version)
+pyenv shell $(cat pristine/.python-version)
 ```

-After selecting the interpreter, create the virtual environment and install the required modules:
+After selecting (or temporarily activating) the interpreter, create the virtual environment and install the required modules:

 ```